briney/librePLM/tests/README.md

 - Codebook loading (`integration/test_codebook_loading.py`)
   - Purpose: Ensure the codebook loader supports explicit path overrides and preset-based loading.
-  - Scope: Calls `libreplm.utils.codebook.load_codebook` with a custom `.pt` path (which must override any preset) and verifies the `lite` preset loads from package resources.
+  - Scope: Calls `procoder.utils.codebook.load_codebook` with a custom `.pt` path (which must override any preset) and verifies the `lite` preset loads from package resources.
   - Pass criteria: When both `preset` and `path` are provided, the loaded tensor matches the saved custom tensor shape and values; the `lite` preset returns a 2D tensor with positive dimensions.

 - Decoder loader (`integration/test_decoder_loader.py`)
   - Purpose: Validate pretrained decoder loading via explicit path or preset download with caching and freezing behavior.
-  - Scope: Uses `libreplm.models.decoder.load_pretrained_decoder` with a temp checkpoint path to check path override and `freeze=True`; simulates download for presets and verifies cache reuse via `LIBREPLM_DECODER_CACHE`.
+  - Scope: Uses `procoder.models.decoder.load_pretrained_decoder` with a temp checkpoint path to check path override and `freeze=True`; simulates download for presets and verifies cache reuse via `LIBREPLM_DECODER_CACHE`.
   - Pass criteria: With `path`, the model loads on CPU, is in eval mode when frozen, all params have `requires_grad=False`, and input/output projector shapes are as expected; with preset download, the first call downloads and caches once and the second call reuses the cache without re-downloading.

 - Training with decoder + FAPE (`integration/test_train_with_decoder_fape.py`)